-Today’s technology solutions require speed.
+With all of the technical solutions available today, improving application performance can come down to one main aspect: speed.
 Due to the ever-increasing proliferation of data, your application will need additional performance capabilities as workloads become more demanding.
 To stay ahead of the curve and meet your customers’ evolving expectations, Intel is launching a new family of controllers for 100 gigabit Ethernet connectivity.

 The Intel Ethernet 800 (E810) series is purpose-built to move data faster while supporting a variety of workloads.
 The 800 series improves application performance, packet processing efficiency, and storage performance, all of which combine for a highly-optimized customer experience.
 Below, we take a closer look at the new E810.

-Improve Application Performance with Application Device Queues (ADQ)
+Application Device Queues (ADQ) Benefit Overall System Performance

 As data loads increase and workloads grow more complex, connectivity is more important than ever for overall system performance.
 An Ethernet overloaded with traffic can impact workloads and drag your application’s performance levels below customer SLAs.
 Scalable and predictable application-level performance is, therefore, a necessity in the modern data center.
 With this in mind, Intel developed Application Device Queues (ADQ), an application-specific queuing and steering technology that is built into the Intel Ethernet 800 series.